Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 #### Prerequisites

-- You have a valid user account in Adyen&trade;.
+- You have an Adyen&trade; customer account to log in to Adyen&trade;.
+- You are logged in to Adyen&trade;.
-- You are assigned to the required roles in Adyen&trade;.
+- You are assigned to the required user roles in Adyen&trade;.
-- You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*
+- You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*.
+- A connection has been created in the *Payments* module, see [Create Adyen connection](./02_ManageAdyenConnection.md#create-adyen-connection).

 #### Procedure

-*Adyen&trade; Backend > Developers > Webhooks*
+*Adyen&trade; > Developers > Webhooks*

 ![Webhook configuration in Adyen](../../Assets/Screenshots/Adyen/Integration/AdyenWebhooks.png)

-1. Click the [+ Webhook] button and select the [Add] button at the Standard webhook entry.
+1. Click the [+ Webhook] button and select the [Add] button at the *Standard webhook* entry.
     The settings for the standard webhook are displayed.

    ![Create webhook in Adyen](../../Assets/Screenshots/Adyen/Integration/AdyenCreateWebhook.png "[Create webhook in Adyen]")